Get your April 6 Chicken BBQ tickets TODAY. Halves and Dinner

 2018 Manheim Community Farm Show’s 65th Year!
 Click this link to learn more about our history:

-SPECIAL THANKS to the twelve Manheim Central senior and junior volunteers for their day of service at the Farm Show.
+SPECIAL THANKS to the twelve Manheim Central senior and junior volunteers and to our Boy Scout Eagle candidate and his troop for their volunteer service at the Farm Show .